AkBKukU/docker-scripts/WIREGUARD-NGINX.md

 names do not need to match but it may be helpful for maintenance.

-When setting up the connection details for the `Proxy Server` you will need to provide an IP or domain name to reach the it at.
+When setting up the connection details for the `Proxy Server` you will need to provide an IP or domain name to reach it at.

 Setup the interface in the file (`/etc/wireguard/wg1.conf`) as such: